Last updated on December 7th, 2018

 Not so far from Stockbridge in the Edinburgh New Town, you can find the most beautiful street of Edinburgh – the Circus Lane.
 Personally, I prefer Victoria street (I think Victoria street should wear the crown for being the most beautiful street of entire Scotland), but Circus lane is quite special too.
 It’s especially pretty in summer and it’s not so popular or famous yet, so if you’re lucky, you could snap a shot of this tiny street being completely empty!

-10. Read a book in Royal Botanic Garden
+10. Read a book at the Royal Botanic Garden

 Another amazing place to spend some hours without paying anything is the Royal Botanic Garden in Edinburgh.
 It’s amazing (but cold) in March because everything is blooming in the park, while in summer you can sit on a bench or on a throw and read a book (if it’s warm enough.
 I usually get cold after 5 minutes of sitting still in Edinburgh).